 The interpretation of what is minor is not necessarily based on the extent to which the zoning by-law is varied.
 Rather it is based on whether the impact of the variance can be considered minor.
 In review of the proposed minor variances, staff have reviewed whether to consider the variance minor based on the location, the context of development on the lands, and the existing characteristics of the neighbourhood.
 The increase to the overall maximum coverage would not, in the opinion of staff, be out of character with the neighbourhood.
-Additionally, staff note that the majority of the proposed increase in overall lot coverage is the result of a future proposed accessory building.
-The accessory building, based on the applicant's proposal, would be tucked in behind the house and out of sight from the street.
+The increase to a single storey home would create minimal visual impact to the neighbouring properties.
 Staff do not anticipate any negative impacts and as such, the impact of the proposal can be considered to be minor in that it would be in keeping with the residential character of the area.